 The 2-dimensional video-disdrometer (VDIS) comprises video cameras capable of observing individual hydrometeors from views perpendicular to each other.
 Two CCD line scan cameras are directed towards the measurement area.
 Objects passing through the measurement area—which is determined by the cross-section of the two optical paths as seen from above—obstruct the light and are detected as shadows by the cameras.

-Each camera contains a small embedded computer responsible for handling the data-capture process, analysis of the data, and its conversion and compression into a format suitable for further processing.
+Each camera contains a small embedded computer responsible for handling the data-capture process, analysis of the data, and their conversion and compression into a format suitable for further processing.
 Subsequently the data are transferred to the computer used for instrument control and final analysis.